 - For diamond bits: ranges from 6 for soft formations to 8 for hard formation

 - 6 refers to diamond sizes larger than three stones per carat

 - 7 refers to 3 stones to 7 stones per carat

 - 8 refers to sizes smaller than seven stones per carat.

 - Numerals 0, 5, and 9 are reserved for future use.

 The Third Character Of IADC PDC Bit Classification

 Generally, large PDC cutters sizes (19mm to 25mm) are more aggressive than small cutters.
 However, they may increase torque fluctuations.
 Smaller PDC cutters (8mm, 10mm, 13mm, and 16mm) have been shown to drill at higher ROP than large cutters in specific applications.
 One such application is limestone, for example. (refer to PDC Drilling Bit Design Article for more information)

-Additionally, small cutters produce smaller cuttings, while large cutters produce larger cuttings.
+Small cutters also produce smaller cuttings, while large cutters produce larger ones.
 Large cuttings may cause problems with hole cleaning if the drilling fluid cannot carry the cuttings up.

 The third letter of the IADC Classification Code For PDC Bit describes the size of the cutter.